borgbackup/borg/docs/faq.rst

 will only be applied to new chunks, not existing chunks.
 So it's safe to change them.

-Use ``borg rcompress`` to efficiently recompress a complete repository.
+Use ``borg repo-compress`` to efficiently recompress a complete repository.

 Security
 ########